coderplanets/coderplanets_server/docs/architecture/intro.md

 this document is intended to give you a taste of how `coderplanets_server` works, It still assumes basic knowledge of Elixir/Phoenix and GraphQL. **If you're completely new to Elixir/GraphQL, please refer to https://elixir-lang.org/getting-started/introduction or https://www.howtographql.com/ first!**

-> NOTE: since coderplanets_server is build on top of [mastani-stack](https://github.com/mastani-stack), the whole project is under namespace of `Mastani`
+> NOTE: since coderplanets_server is build on top of [groupher-stack](https://github.com/groupher-stack), the whole project is under namespace of `Groupher`

 ## Tech Stack